fission/docs.fission.io/docs/content/en/docs/concepts/components/core/executor.md

 It used to select only one pod per function, which is not suitable if you want to serve more requests in parallel.
 To overcome this limitation, the `concurrency` field is introduced to control the maximum number of concurrent pod specialization(default 5) to serve requests.

 [1] The cold start time depends on the package size of the function.
-If it's a snippet of code, the cold start time usually is less then 100ms.
+If it's a snippet of code, the cold start time usually is less than 100ms.

 #### Diagram